The student employment contract must state the start and end date of the employment. In that regard the contract is concluded for a fixed term.

 In the absence of a trial period or after the expiry hereof, the student employment contract can be terminated by notice.

-The duration of the period of notice varies according to whether the contract has been concluded for maximum one month or for more than one month.
+The duration of the period of notice depends on whether the duration of employment is maximum one month or is greater than 1 month.
 The duration of one month is calculated from day to day.

 The length of the notice period is determined as follows:

-- if the student contract was concluded for maximum one month (e.g. from 6 August until 5 September 2014), the period of notice shall be 3 days in the event of dismissal and one day in the event of resignation;
+- if the duration of employment is maximum one month, the period of notice shall be 3 days in the event of dismissal and one day in the event of resignation;

-- if the contract was concluded for longer than one month (e.g. from 6 August until 7 September 2014), the employer must observe a 7-days notice period and the worker a 3-days notice period.
+- if the duration of employment is greater than one month, the employer must observe a 7-days notice period and the worker a 3-days notice period.

 Remark – To give notice, the rules which apply to normal employment contracts must be observed.
 The period of notice shall begin on the Monday following the week in which the notice has been given.